-Deborah began studying ballet at age eight at the Metropolitan Opera Ballet School.
+A native New Yorker, Deborah Stone began studying ballet at age eight at the Metropolitan Opera Ballet School.
 She became smitten by the stage when cast as a supernumerary in Met Opera productions from that time forward into her late teens.
 While there, she studied with Margaret Craske, Alfredo Corvino, and Antony Tudor.
 Upon leaving the Met, she continued her ballet training with Nadine Revene and expanded into the world of jazz dance, studying with Lynn Simonson.
-Deborah went on to perform with The Linea Dance Company with Yvonne Hicks and the New Jersey Classic Ballet with Lori Picinich, and danced as a show-girl/dancer in several revues, both in New York City and in a Dallas revue produced by Augie and Margot Rodriguez, choreographed by Ronn Forella.
+Ms. Stone went on to perform with The Linea Dance Company and the New Jersey Classic Ballet, and as a show-girl/dancer in several revues, in both New York City and Dallas.

-Shortly after her return to New York in 2002, Deborah began studying voice privately with the amazing Ingrid Zeldin.
-She continued these studies for about eight years, once again receiving “tools” with which to move forward as a singer.
+Ms. Stone returned home to New York City in 2002, and began studying voice privately with the highly-regarded Ingrid Zeldin.
+She continued these studies for about eight years, once again receiving tools with which to move forward as a singer.

-A proud member of The Lambs, Inc., Deborah has had the great privilege of meeting many fascinating “show biz” people, all lovely and with amazing stories to tell.
-Having the option to sing weekly at their “Low Jinks” events has propelled her into the cabaret world, taking all she knows thus far and putting it to use in yet another realm of performance.
+A proud member of The Lambs, Inc., Ms. Stone has had the great privilege of meeting many fascinating “show biz” people, all lively and with amazing stories to tell.
+Having the opportunity to sing weekly at their “Low Jinks” events has propelled her into the cabaret world, taking all she knows thus far and putting it to use in yet another realm of performance.